-On Call Pay is for paying MCSAP Troopers and Sergeant to be available after hours.
+On Call Pay is for paying for motor carrier division troopers and sergeants to be available after hours.
 The 2017 ND legislative session approved funding to support NDHP line level sworn personnel to be paid \$2.00 per hour to be on call.
 The NDHP will plan for the sworn, line level MCSAP personnel to be on call after hours for MCSAP related response as needed.
 The sworn NDHP operate on a 28 day schedule period.
-The NDHP will plan for 2 troopers and 1 sergeant within Motor Carrier Operationsto be on call each day of the week.
-This is an average of 917 hours of on call time in a 28 day schedule period.
-This is a total of 11,921 on call hours in the 13 month, 28 day schedule period in FFY 2018.
-There are 13 twenty eight day periods in 1 calendar year.
-MCSAP personnel on call will be prorated based on the time labor distribution reports from May 2017 to April 2018.
-This is the same time period used for salaries.
-The average proration for the troopers and sergeants is 82%.
+The NDHP will plan for 2 troopers and 1 sergeant within Motor Carrier Operations to be on call each day of the week.
+In FFY 2019, the NDHP, with similar staffing, logged 12,542 hours of "on-call MCSAP" pay from Oct 1st, 2018, to Sept 30th, 2019.
+We believe that the on-call pay will be very similar to FFY 2021.